 Q: Should I keep the seeds from the peppers in my sauce:

 A: This is not necessary, but won’t hurt anything.

-Q: Can I sell my home made hot sauce at a fruit stand, farmers market or to a local store?
+Q: Can I sell my homemade hot sauce at a fruit stand, farmer’s market or a local store?

 A: You’ll need to contact your local health authority and follow their guidelines for any kind of licensing, health permits, insurance or other requirements for commercial sauce resale.

 Q: What should I know about pH levels?